Glorieta Summer Camp Lodging

-Group and Summer Camp housing is situated in the heart of our campus.
-Just a short walk away from the dining hall, Coffee Shop, sports courts, trail and games fields, there’s never a long hike to find a gathering place or activities.
+Summer Camp housing is situated in the heart of our campus.
+Just a short walk away from the dining hall, Mountain Craft Coffee, sports courts, trails, and games fields, there’s never a long hike to find a gathering place or activities.
 Dorm rooms are bunk-style with an in-room sink and have shared toilet and shower areas.
 Many lodge locations feature large communal areas for chatting and relaxing with friends.

 Glorieta Family Camp Lodging

-These are hotel-style rooms, with a full private bathrooms and the option of two queen-size beds or one king-size bed.
+These are hotel-style rooms, with full private bathrooms and the option of two queen-size beds or one king-size bed.
 Some rooms are adjoining to accommodate families needing multiple rooms.
 Our rooms allow your family to be close to the action and provide an opportunity for fellowship and community with other families.
-Family Camp lodging also offers a dedicated dining hall, spacious communal areas with wifi and comfy seating, retail, the Coffee Shop and more.
+Family Camp lodging also offers a dedicated dining hall, spacious communal areas with wifi and comfy seating, a retail/coffee space and more.

 Glorieta General Camp Lodging